EgemenBaykan/VHDL_Examples/README.md

 <h2> How To?</h2>

 <p> Basically, you can open files with ".mpf" extensions on ModelSim and compile the design files.
 Testbenches are named as "_CodeName_tb.vhd".
 Start simulation on a testbench, add your waves to simulation and run within dedicated time on the tab on top of the program.
-A simulation of RAM code is shown below: </p>
+A simulation of RAM design is shown below: </p>

 <img src="repo_ss.png" alt="RAM simulation" style="width:500px;height:300px;">